Rish7474/djBot/README.md

 4. Setup Discord Application
     * Visit [Discord Dev Protal](https://discord.com/developers/applications) and make a new application
     * Go to the Bot tab once your in the Application page and add a bot
-    * Copy the Bot Token and set the 'DISCORDJS_BOT_TOKEN' variable equal to that token
+    * Copy the Bot Token and set the 'DISCORDJS_BOT_TOKEN' variable equal to that token in your .env file
 5. Add the Discord bot from you Discord Application to your server
     * [video tutorial for adding a bot to a server](https://youtu.be/ypSSUTuh6SQ)
 6. Run the program